 - ‘The Spelling For Life Program has given me tools to help my two teenage sons with dyslexia.’

-- Spelling for Life students need to have workable phonological awareness.
+- Spelling for Life students need to have appropriate phonological awareness.
 If not, they need prior work on this before beginning the program.